Odizinne/BigPictureTV/README.md

 ## Usage Instructions

+- If you ever need to reset your settings, press alt key to open the menubar.

 ### Window Check Rate

 - **Purpose:** Adjusts the interval for checking the presence of the Steam Big Picture window.